-Here are the best moments in college basketball from 2018 | NCAA.com
+Here are the best moments in men's college basketball from 2018 | NCAA.com

 March is the memory maker.
 Some moments won’t ever be forgotten.

-And we had our share in the 2018 NCAA tournament, but we've also seen some extraordinary performances in the regular season so far.
+And we had our share in the 2018 NCAA tournament, but we've also seen some extraordinary performances in the regular season so far in men's basketball.
 They weren’t all just shots.
 There were comebacks, wins and moments that will have endless shelf life.

-Here is my list of the best of the best in the calendar year of 2018 (in no particular order):
+Here is my list of the best of the best in the calendar year of 2018 for men's basketball (in no particular order):

 March 17| Michigan’s Jordan Poole beats Houston on a buzzer-beating 3-pointer, ultimately leading the Wolverines to the Final Four/national title game: Poole’s shot was so epic that it may be hard to ever duplicate at Michigan.
 The Wolverines were done.
 Toast.
 Houston was moving on and then Poole buried the buzzer-beating 3-pointer.
 The Wolverines’ run to the title game seemed magical because of this shot.